jae686/srl-tutorials/05_Interlude/05_interlude.md

 > [!NOTE]
 > Passing by value vs Passing by reference :
 >
-> You probably noticed that the function to update the position vector does not return a vector, and it takes *pointers* to the Digital port class and the position vector.
+> You probably noticed that the function to update the position vector does not return a vector, and it takes *references* to the Digital port class and the position vector.
-> This is intentional : if we pass by value, we are passing a copy of the variable to the function, by passing by reference we read / modify directly the variable through the pointer.
+> This is intentional : if we pass by value, we are passing a copy of the variable to the function, by passing by reference we read / modify directly the variable through the reference.
 We thus avoid using more memory and save some time since we don´t have do copy data around.

 Now the code becomes :